Mikiyas-Gmi/24-intro-to-data-science/README.md

 #### Session 10:
 - Working with web APIs (e.g. scraping YouTube comments, OpenWeather API v2),
 - spotipy library - working with a dedicated library for Spotify API interactions.<br><br>

+hi this is mikiyas and i am happy to start learning IDS